 - For type-approval authorities: it introduces criteria for the approval of technically justified emission control strategies.
 The approval of such emission control strategies relies on the concept of ‘Auxiliary Emission Strategies’ (AES), which is adapted from the Euro 6 legal framework.
 This Annex supports the documentation of AES and clarifies their role in aiding emissions measurement and monitoring through on-board monitoring systems (OBM).

-- For market surveillance authorities: it sets a framework for the detection of manipulation devices and manipulation strategies using dedicated screening tests and enforcement measures.
+- For Contracting Party authorities: it sets a framework for the detection of manipulation devices and manipulation strategies using dedicated screening tests and enforcement measures.

-- For recognised third parties and Contracting Parties: it sets out roles in the performance of screening tests.
+- For recognised third parties and regional authorities: it sets out roles in the performance of screening tests.

 4.2.
 Roles and responsibilities of vehicle manufacturers